-In today's international peace-keeping and peace-enforcing missions, the "adversary" is normally a multi-faceted loosely-coupled combination of well-armed soldiers, irregular forces, criminals, civilian groups and other entities, using various types of vehicles and low or high-level technical equipment.
+In today's international peace-keeping and peaceenforcing missions, the "adversary" is normally a multifaceted loosely-coupled combination of well-armed soldiers, irregular forces, criminals, civilian groups and other entities, using various types of vehicles and low or high-level technical equipment.
 These actors interact with sometimes hidden and non-correlated agendas, and collaborate if they judge it to be supporting their specific goals.
 In order to support the mission goals, our troops sometimes have to counter-act their objectives; this will make them regard us as an enemy.
 They try to find our weaknesses in unconventional ways, and often use technically primitive weapons.
 Due to their loose organization, they are very difficult to regard as a physically well-defined adversary.
 All of this, taken together, forms what has come to be known as an asymmetric threat.
-The asymmetry comes from the fact that the opponent is much less organized than we are, have different types of equipment, and have goals that we might not know.
+The asymmetry comes from the fact sagesman", Swedish for "time, location, strength/ number, type, activity, symbol, source".

+&lt;sup>1 "7S=Stund, ställe, styrka, slag, sysselsättning, symbol, that the opponent is much less organized than we are, have different types of equipment, and have goals that we might not know.
 Note that it is not necessary that the opponent lacks access to high-technology weapons and material: but if they have it, it will be COTS products, not originally designed for war.
 The opponent is also asymmetrical in the sense that they are not bound by the same rules of engagement as we are.
 Terrorists, for example, do not follow the Geneva convention and other laws of war.

 Even if we still have to be ready for facing a "classical" military adversary with its arms, vehicles, sensors etc, the "normal picture" in international missions is often dominated by such asymmetric threats.
 Intelligence information gathered during a mission under such threats can often be disparate and difficult to use for understanding what could be going on.
 Some pieces of information can be more usable than others when trying to figure out what possible goals the enemies have.
 Some other pieces of information tend to indicate that some type of event could be going on, and sometimes the combination of several obtained pieces of information makes some specific course of action much more plausible.
 Efficient tools that make it easier to reason about possible future events can give us time to counteract undesired events.
+Such tools will help us achieve situational awareness, which can be defined as knowing what the opponent is doing and why they are doing it [3].